sam-caldwell/life/README.md

 # Life + Physics (ncurses)

-Two small terminal simulations rendered with ncurses (plus a new nuclear variant):
+Two small terminal simulations rendered with ncurses:

 - `life`: An agent-based, threaded “life-like” simulation where autonomous actors move, eat, push, and spawn.
 - `physics`: A Newtonian particle toy with collisions, fragmentation, combination, and simple gravity.
-- `nuclear`: ASCII atoms (H..Pu) with simplified Coulomb EM, SR-lite, and approximate decay.

 Both apps draw a legend and status bar at the bottom and handle Ctrl‑C/Ctrl‑Z gracefully (terminal is restored).